 Their final overall record (5-19) wasn't what they wanted, but the Seaside softball team at least finished the 2019 season on a positive note.

-The Gulls overcame a 4-1 deficit after four innings and scored a run in the top of the eighth, on their way to a 5-4 win at Warrenton in a nonleague game May 9.
-Seaside snapped a six-game losing skid in the process.
+The Gulls overcame a 4-1 deficit after four innings and scored a run in the top of the eighth, on their way to a 5-4 win at Warrenton in a nonleague game Thursday afternoon.

 Bussert was forced out at third, but Ruby Dyer followed with an infield single, and a Seaside error allowed two runs to score.

-The Gulls snapped their three-game scoreless streak with a run in the top of the fourth.
+The Gulls snapped a three-game scoreless streak with a run in the top of the fourth.
 Erin Owsley and Emma Brown drew walks, and Owsley scored on a grounder by Emma Meyer.

 Warrenton answered with two runs in the bottom of the fourth.